 Being that we live a nomadic lifestyle, we chase the seasons that our hearts desire.
 Though I have much love and appreciation for all four seasons, SPRING is my favorite for it is the rebirth of the land, bringing us a variety of life to admire.
-We have been fortunate enough to see small sections of the butterfly migration over the last two springs.
-It is a beautiful thing to watch these little ones flutter around like a stampede in the sky, but very unfortunate when they float their way into traffic.
-When I see this occurring in high volume, I walk the highway and gather the hundreds of casualties.
+We have been fortunate enough to see small sections of the butterfly migration over the last several springs.
+It is a beautiful thing to watch these little ones flutter around like a stampede in the sky, but very unfortunate when they float their way into our transportation routes.
+It is with a heavy heart, that I walk these highways and gather the hundreds of butterflies dead due to loss of habitat.
 They will be honored, ooo'd and awwww'd for the rest of time.

 It is a gift ¤

 the chances of stumbling upon the exact spot that a deer once stood when he shed his horns is humbling in itself.